Singebob/meet-hall/README.md

   </a>
 </p>

-> An open-source platform for students to organise talks, training sessions and codelabs as after school activities
+> An open-source platform for anybody to organise talks, training sessions and codelabs

 ## Author